 The faculty in the Department of Political Science at Western Michigan University are actively engaged in research dealing with American politics, comparative politics, and political theory, broadly defined.
 Listed below are brief descriptions of their research areas.

 Dr. Kevin Corder focuses on the intersection of politics and economics.
 He participated in a Fulbright exchange in 2013, spending three months in Malta and the United Kingdom to study public and private sector changes in the banking industry.
-Corder’s work on U.S. economic policy making - federal credit programs, forecasting, and monetary policy - has appeared in the American Political Science Review, the Public Administration Review and the Journal of Public Administration Research and Theory.
-In addition to his work on public policy, Corder also studies women’s voting in the U.S. He and Christina Wolbrecht (University of Notre Dame) are the authors of "Counting Women’s Ballots," a comprehensive assessment of women’s voting in the 1920s and 1930s published by Cambridge University Press.
-Corder and Wolbrecht are working on "A Century of Votes for Women," an overview of how journalists and social scientists have understood and explained the impact of women voters on American politics.
+Corder’s work on U.S. economic policy making has appeared in the American Political Science Review, the Public Administration Review and the Journal of Public Administration Research and Theory.
+In addition to his work on public policy, Corder also studies women’s voting in the U.S. He and Christina Wolbrecht are the authors of "Counting Women’s Ballots," a comprehensive assessment of women’s voting in the 1920s and 1930s, and "A Century of Votes for Women," exploring the voting behavior of women from the time they entered the electorate until the 2016 presidential election.

 Dr. Kenneth Dahlberg, professor emeritus, has interests in food systems and sustainable agriculture.
 He worked briefly in newly independent Latvia, consulting with specialists in environmental management.
 He spent a summer in New Zealand and subsequently an academic year in Australia participating in workshops, curriculum development, and research projects.